-Other people.
 There’s nothing like the holidays to remind an introvert why she prefers to spend time away from other people.
 Especially negative people.
 You know who they are.
-They’re the people who tell you you aren’t writing “real” books and who wonder when you’re going to get a “real job.”
+They’re the people who tell you you aren’t writing “real” books and who wonder when you’re going to get a real job.
 They’re the people who tell you that they read your latest book or article and hated it.
-They’re the people who resent your success and don’t think “you of all people” deserve it.
+They are the people who resent your success and don’t think “you of all people” deserve it.
 (Bonus points if they also tell you that you got lucky.)
 If they’re not hating on you and your work, they’re just depressing to be around.
 They’re never happy.
 The world is out to get them.
 They complain about the unfairness of it all.
 Ugh.

 Not that everything has to be perfect all of the time, but your imagination greatly prefers people who are engaging, positive, and helpful.
 Too much negativity makes your imagination shut down.
 It’s thinking, “Well, nothing I can do is ever going to be good enough to please these people, so why try?”
 If you can surround yourself with positive people who genuinely want the best for you, who believe in your work, and who have smart, funny, and interesting things to talk about, your imagination will thank you.
 Try to avoid the negativity junkies like the plague.